JumpstartLab/problem_solving/solutions/taranto_simon/exercise_1_questions.markdown

   passed in.
 * let's now write a test that will rotate the image 90 CW and test that the colors returned are returned in the correct, rotated, order.
+* ok, test written, now let's implement a method that rotates clockwise.  how do we do the simplest thing?

 ## Problem 7